dominion-framework/docs/_src/config/config.md

 # Config

 Dominion framework is using small configuration set covering server address, API's URL prefix and CORS settings.
+You are also free to use configuration file for project specific settings.
 Configurations file should export object as following:

 ```js
 module.exports = {